-To gain IRB approval, please complete the Research Request Form found on this website.
-The types of projects typically engaged in at MCC are exempt or expedited.
-Please see the Human Subject Decision Charts to determine where you project should be categorized and complete that form.
-Submit all forms and attachments to the IRB Coordinator, Tish Williams (Strategic Resource Development & Grant Management Office).
-Feel free to contact Tish or any committee member should you have a question about the process.
+To submit a proposal for IRB approval, please complete the Research Request Form below.
+The Human Subject Decision Charts determine how your project should be categorized; complete that form.
+Submit all forms and attachments to the IRB Coordinator, Remegia Mitchell (Strategic Resource Development & Grant Management Office).
+Contact Remegia or any committee member with questions about the process.